Apple's newest iPhone, featuring a dual-lens camera, better durability, new colors, and more.

 How to Buy

 The iPhone 11 is became available for pre-order as of Friday, September 13, with shipments and in-store availability following on Friday, September 20, the official launch date for the device.
+The new iPhone is available from the Apple online store, Apple retail locations, and third-party retailers.

 The iPhone 11 is priced starting at $699 for the 64GB model.
 There's a 128GB model for $749, and a 256GB model for $849.